Afghan babbler

 The Afghan babbler (Argya huttoni) is a species of bird in the family Leiothrichidae.
 It is found from southeastern Iraq to south western Pakistan.
-It was formerly considered a subspecies of the common babbler.
+It was formerly considered a subspecies of the common babbler A. caudata from further east in the Indian Subcontinent.
+Its distribution overlaps with the Iraq babbler A. altirostris, from which it is distinguished by its larger size, darker, more heavily streaked plumage, and occurrence in semi-desert and desert scrub, rather than reedbeds and wetlands.

-When compared to the common babbler, the Afghan babbler has a heavier bill and dark streaks on the breast and sides.
-The vocalizations are also different.
-The variation is sometimes considered to be clinal but two subspecies have been recognized.
+Compared to the common babbler, the Afghan babbler has a heavier bill and darker streaks on the breast and sides.
+The calls and songs also differ.

-The Afghan babbler group includes salvadorii (De Filippi, 1865) found in Iraq and western Iran and huttoni (Blyth, 1847) from eastern Iran through Afghanistan east to southwestern Pakistan.
+Taxonomy

+The variation within the Afghan babbler is sometimes considered to be clinal but two subspecies are currently accepted: